ihu5/Lab_website_blockerCSharp/README.md

 ![labwebsiteblocker](labBlocker2.PNG)

-Currently this version includes a list of website already hard-coded but in the future I will include text file to read website list which user wants to block
+Currently this version includes a list of website already hard-coded but in the future I will include text file to read website list, that user wants to block

 List of websites that can be blocked: ( or you can add your own list in the code and compile it)